 While many of these texts promoted garlic for its supposed ability to enhance strength and increase the capacity for work, it was also used by early physicians to treat a variety of ailments.

 The compound credited for garlic’s benefits throughout the ages was allicin, which is produced when fresh garlic is chopped or crushed.
-But, although allicin appears to provide antibacterial, antifungal, and antioxidant benefits in test tube experiments, human trials haven’t shown the same results.
+Although allicin appears to provide antibacterial, antifungal, and antioxidant benefits in test tube experiments, human trials haven’t shown the same results.
 This is likely because, when allicin reacts with blood, it oxidizes and quickly metabolizes before it can do any good.

 Because of this chemical instability, there are no clinical trials showing that allicin is bioavailable or beneficial to human health.
 In one study, participants ate 25 grams (10 cloves) of fresh garlic that had been crushed to provide a large amount of allicin.
 After examining blood and urine samples from each participant, the researchers found that no allicin or the 16 compounds related to allicin were present from one to 24 hours after consumption.